Get Ready for Pre-K!

 Charter schools have a separate admissions process.
 Learn more about charter schools, and contact charter schools directly to apply.

-- The Pre-K Quality Snapshots are one important way to learn about and understand different elements of quality at Pre-K for All programs across New York City.
+Pre-K Quality Snapshots are one important way to learn about and understand different elements of quality at Pre-K for All programs across New York City.
 Snapshots are meant to help you choose the program that best meets your child's and family's needs.
 As you search, be sure to select the "Pre-K" option.
 Learn more about the Pre-K Quality Snapshot in our Family Guide.

 - Visiting programs

 - Asking questions of pre-K leaders and teachers